 The learnings you’ll get from your first customer will be invaluable, but they are not enough for you to know if your offering has potential in your target market.
 To get more confidence that you genuinely know your customer and that you can solve their problems, you need to deliver the same value to ten customers.

-To learn more about the six stages of product innovation
+To learn more about the six stages of the B2B product journey

 The Bottom Line